pitt-crc/keystone-api/docs/install/docker.md

 curl -L http://localhost:8000/health | jq .
 ```

-Once the container is ready, create a new administrative account using the `keystone-api` command line utility to
+Once the container is ready, create a new administrative account using the `keystone-api` utility to
 execute the `createsuperuser` command.

 ```bash